- September 18, 2018

 Where and when the law applies

-Alas, for this specific criminal charge to apply, the person must be in a public place.
-The term “public place” can be subjective.
-However, it no doubt applies to football games, downtown bars/restaurants, and outdoor concerts.
+However, for this specific criminal charge to apply, the person must be in a public place.
+Though the term “public place” can be subjective, it no doubt applies to football games, downtown bars/restaurants, and outdoor concerts.

-Secondly, the offender must usually be either a danger to self or to others.
-However, an offender could also be arrested for being “unreasonably annoying.”
-Consequently, that seems like it applies to a lot of intoxicated people.
-While this law applies all over Tennessee, we see it often here in Nashville.
+Secondly, the offender must either be a danger to self or others OR… the offender could be “unreasonably annoying” to other people.
+I don’t know about you, but that seems like it applies to a lot of intoxicated people.

 While there may not be anything wrong with having a few beers this weekend (or weekday, no one is judging), be careful not to over-indulge and be “unreasonably annoying.”